PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 this extraction.
 No public API, artifact, dependency, runtime order, or TensorFlow boundary changed.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+The adjacent three-step SINet terminal-layout sequence is now characterized without production changes.
+Four focused tests freeze its ModelIR/layout, zero-argument nested helper, and ModelIR-only argument contracts, both top- level invocations, and their distinct neighbors.
+The two outer targets have direct module owners; the middle SINet pre-add/resize helper must remain one explicit callback to preserve its historical nested boundary.
+The focused plus architecture suite passed 252 tests, all 11 TensorFlow-import-blocked tests passed, and targeted static checks passed.
+Runtime behavior and all public/dependency contracts remain unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.